zietzm/gromacs/using-github.md

 Windows and Ubuntu.
 However, this process is not as seamless as we would hope.
 <br><br>
-Whenever changes are made at GitHub or locally on any machine, we have to be *VERY* careful that we do not get ahead of or behind other versions of ourselves.
+Whenever changes are made at GitHub or locally on any machine, we have to be
+<b>very</b> careful that we do not get ahead of or behind other versions of
+ourselves.
 This is definitely doable, but it will require some discipline and care.
 <br><br>